Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/extract-action-items.md

 1. You can access the settings panel in two separate scenarios:

   a.
 Navigate to your Avatar in the top right corner.

   b.
 Directly from the summarized text window navigate to the settings icon in the top right corner.

 2. From the Settings Panel, select *AI*.

-3.Toggle the **General AI Features** off.
+3. Toggle the **General AI Features** off.

 <img src="../images/ai-settings.png" alt="AI Settings" width="90%" class="responsive-img"/>